 Yoga is a 5,000-year-old tradition from India that combines physical, mental and spiritual pursuits to achieve harmony of the body and mind.
-On December 11 in 2014, the United Nations General Assembly declared June 21st as the International Day of Yoga.
-The declaration came at the behest of the Indian Prime Minister, Narendra Modi during his address to UN General Assembly on September 27, 2014 wherein he stated: "Yoga is an invaluable gift of Indias ancient tradition.
-It embodies unity of mind and body; thought and action; restraint and fulfilment; harmony between man and nature; a holistic approach to health and well-being.
-It is not about exercise but to discover the sense of oneness with yourself, the world and the nature”.
-In Suggesting June 21, which is the Summer Solstice, as the International Day of Yoga, Narendra Modi had said: "the date is the longest day of the year in the Northern Hemisphere and has special significance in many parts of the world.”
+On 11th December 2014, the United Nations General Assembly declared June 21st as the International Day of Yoga.
+The declaration came at the behest of the Indian Prime Minister, Narendra Modi during his address to UN General Assembly on September 27, 2014, wherein he stated: "Yoga is an invaluable gift of Indias ancient tradition.
+It embodies unity of mind and body; thought and action; restraint and fulfillment; harmony between man and nature; a holistic approach to health and well-being.
+It is not about exercise but to discover the sense of oneness with yourself, the world and nature”.
+Suggesting June 21, which is the Summer Solstice, as the International Day of Yoga, Narendra Modi had said: "The date is the longest day of the year in the Northern Hemisphere and has special significance in many parts of the world.”

-In India, Prime Minister Narendra Modi inaugurated the first International Day of Yoga on June 21, 2015.
-The event also registered two Guinness World Records, one for 35,985 people practicing in a single yoga session at a single venue and the other for most nationalities participating in a yoga lesson.
-The event was recognized and celebrated across 170 countries including USA, China and Canada.
+Hon’ble Prime Minister Shri Narendra Modi inaugurated the first International Day of Yoga on June 21st, 2015, on the theme ‘Yoga for Harmony and Peace.’
+The event also registered two Guinness World Records, one for 35,985 people practicing in a single Yoga session at a single venue and the other for most nationalities participating in a Yoga event.

-The second International Day of Yoga was held around the theme, ‘Connect with Youth’ to engage and seek participation from the younger audience.
-The Prime Minister led a mass yoga demonstration held at Chandigarh, where more than 30,000 people participated.
-Performance of yoga by 150 Divyang Jan along with the Prime Minister was one of the highlights.
-Around the world, 192 United Nation Member States observed IDY- 2016.
+The second International Day of Yoga was held around the theme ‘ Yoga for the achievement of the Sustainable Development Goals.’
+Hon’ble Prime Minister Shri Narendra Modi led a mass Yoga demonstration at Chandigarh, where more than 30,000 people participated.
+The performance of Yoga by 150 Divyang Jan along with the Prime Minister was one of the highlights.
+Around the world, 192 United Nations Member States observed IDY- 2016.

-The 5th International Day of Yoga was celebrated across India.
-The main event was held in Ranchi (Jharkhand).
+The 5th International Day of Yoga was held in Ranchi, Jharkhand.
 Hon’ble Prime Minister Shri Narendra Modi led a crowd of over 40,000 people.
-The theme of 5th International Day of Yoga was ‘Yoga for Heart’.
+The theme of the 5th IDY was ‘Yoga for Heart’.